espruino/BangleApps/apps/presentor/README.md

 If "Try connecting your device again." is shown, switch PC/laptop bluetooth off and on again

 13. Start your presentation.
-Swipe up to start timer for first subject
+ - Swipe up to start timer for first subject
-Swipe down to pause
+ - Swipe down to pause
-Push button to switch between mouse mode and timer/presentation mode
+ - Push button to switch between mouse mode and timer/presentation mode

 14. Timer function
-Next subject: Swipe up
+ - Next subject: Swipe up
-Previous subject: Swipe down
+ - Previous subject: Swipe down
-Pause timer: Swipe down to begin
+ - Pause timer: Swipe down to begin

 15. Presentation function
-Next presentation slide: Swipe right or just touch Previous presentation slide: Swipe left
+ - Next presentation slide: Swipe right or just touch
+ - Previous presentation slide: Swipe left

 16. Mouse mode
-Swipe to move pointer over the presentation screen
+ - Swipe to move pointer over the presentation screen
-Note: sometimes "Holding" shows in Bangle screen (see Holding mode)

 17. Holding mode
-In timer/presentation mode, hold one finger on your Bangle screen, point your arm foreward Mouse up/down on screen: Tilt your hand up/down
+In timer/presentation mode, hold one finger on your Bangle screen, point your arm foreward
+ - Mouse up/down on screen: Tilt your hand up/down
-Mouse left/right on screen: Rotate your hand counterclockwise/clockwise
+ - Mouse left/right on screen: Rotate your hand counterclockwise/clockwise

 18. End of presentation?
 Switch bluetooth PC/laptop off or see step 1